The Case Against Adnan Syed: Background

-After the success of Serial Season 1, HBO green-lit a documentary series to recap the case along with new information about Syed's appeal process.
+After the success of Serial season 1, HBO green-lit a documentary series to recap the case along with new information about Syed's appeal process.
 HBO Documentary Films is in production on a follow-up episode to the series, featuring exclusive access to Syed leading up to and following his release from prison.

 The documentary was released in four parts and reviewed the case leading up to Syed's then-current status as of 2018.
 It is revealed that Syed turned down a plea bargain in 2018 that would have required him to plead guilty in exchange for reducing his sentence.
 Subsequently, Syed's mother told him that she had leukemia.

+A follow-up fifth episode–which began filming in 2021 and originally planned for release in 2023, premiered on September 18, 2025, on HBO.

+Episodes

 Reception

-On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 82% with an average rating of 7 out of 10, based on 33 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 81% based on 32 reviews.
 The website's critical consensus reads, "A worthy Serial supplement that isn't without flaws, The Case Against Adnan Syed fleshes out the life of Hae Min Lee and gives context to in the complicated boon of true crime entertainment."
-Metacritic, which uses a weighted average, assigned the series a score of 66 out of 100 based on 16 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the series a score of 66 out of 100 based on 16 critics, indicating "generally favorable" reviews.

-Critics have argued that the docuseries has a "pro-Syed bias" and is "armed with an agenda", though its creators billed it as an objective view of the case.
+Aja Romano of Vox argued that the docuseries has a "pro-Syed bias" and is "armed with an agenda", though its creators billed it as an objective view of the case.

-Serial, the 2014 podcast that first popularized the case, also released a follow-up episode, which detailed all the reasons for Syed’s release.
-The podcast took the form of long-form journalism serialized over twelve weeks.
-At the time, it was the most downloaded podcast, at over 175 million listens.
-Thousands of fans engage in what “drilling”, a forensic term, as they go deeper and deeper into the evidence, the facts presented, and various inconsistencies.
+Serial, the 2014 podcast which first popularized the case, released a follow-up episode detailing the reasons for Syed’s release.